irenecelebrin/pands-project/README.md

 After loading the dataset, the features are extracted slicing the numpy array *data*.
 Then, lists are created to set the colors for each plot.
 Finally, histograms are plotted iterating Matplotlib functions for each feature (creating the plot, adding labels and title, and saving the plot).

-A **stateful approach** is used on Matplotlib, using pyplot to store the information related to each plot (source: [Matplotlib essentials](https://medium.com/@The_Gambitier/matplotlib-essentials-e376ed954201)).
+A **stateless approach** (or object-oriented) (vs stateful) is used on Matplotlib.
+This means that pyplot is not used to store the information related to each plot, but this information is stored through variables (objects).
+In this case, I decided to do it in order to plot and then save the data through iterations (for loops), and in different functions.
+About stateful vs stateless approach: [Matplotlib essentials](https://medium.com/@The_Gambitier/matplotlib-essentials-e376ed954201).

 **About the histograms**